 The BIR at ASPS was created to provide a safe and secure database.
 It allowed patients to access and retrieve important information about their surgery and implants when required.
 It also ensured that the Registry could contact patients should there be any concerns regarding the breast implants they have received.
 The database is currently also used for research and educational purposes, where all information have been stripped of identifying data, and allows important advancements in the use of breast implants.

-Unfortunately the BIR is now closed to new registrations.
-A new national registration program will be up and running via the Monash University in the near future.
-For those who are already on the BIR, please be assured that this registry is still active, despite the fact they are not accepting anymore new patients.
+Unfortunately the old BIR at ASPS is now closed to new registrations.
+A new national registration program (ABDR) is now up and running via the Monash University.
+For those who are already on the old BIR, please be assured that this registry is still active, despite the fact they are not accepting anymore new patients.
 You can access your implant details at anytime via the registry if required.
 To find out more about the Breast Implant Registry at Australian Society of Plastic Surgeons, click here.
+For those who are on the new registry ABDR with Monash University, you can visit their website for more information.